 Voice.
-Just one.
-Storm responded with slow, first time words.
+Just, one.
+Storm responded with timid first time words.

 “Oh great now a dragon is correcting my grammar.”

 The comment went unheard and Lessa continued to look around, for what, she did not know.
-She took Brody by the hand and turned on the stranger who was watching her.
+She clutched Brody to her and turned on the teen.
 “How do we get home?”
 There had to be a way back.

 “Yes but I need you to stay here.”
 The stranger continued.
 Lessa didn’t hear him.
 Her thoughts were distracted by the dragon.

 Stay.
 Was all that she spoke but her feelings painted the full pictured.
-She liked it and wanted them to stay here.
+She liked this place and wanted them to stay here.

 You can’t keep me here.
 Even as Lessa thought it they both knew it wasn’t true.
 Storm could do anything she wanted now.
-Including keep Lessa as a hostage.
+Including hold Lessa as a hostage.

 Not going home.
 Storm responded, showing off her quickly growing vocabulary.

 I’ll cross that bridge when I get here.
 Lessa thought to herself.
-She already found herself planning on ways to get away from the creature when the time was right to go home.
+She was already planning ways to escape the creature when the time was right.
 Her heart sank.
 Even as she plotted Storm squashed her every plan.
 How was she supposed to get away from someone a the size of a house who could read her thoughts?

-The gravity of her situation crushed on her in one swift jolt.
+The gravity of her situation crashed on her in one swift jolt.
 With a locked jaw Lessa closed her eyes and held Brody close.